+South Korea plans to convert all textbooks to digital, swap backpacks for tablets by 2015.
 Well, that oversized Kindle didn't become the textbook killer Amazon hoped it would be, but at least one country is moving forward with plans to lighten the load on its future generation of Samsung execs.

+Stone Soup - Philosophy.
+Silicon valley is a technology hub – could it ever be cloned?
 This past week, I've been in the heart of Silicon Valley: Palo Alto, California.

+Netflix CEO Reed Hastings Live at D9 – AllThingsD.
 Netflix has turned itself from a DVD rental company into a Web video subscription service, and consumers love it: Millions are signing up each quarter.

 Generally speaking, the odds are stacked heavily against the average startup.